Viva la Vida: Release and promotion

 "Viva la Vida" was first made available on the iTunes Store on 7 May 2008.
 The song was part of the pre-order marketing for Viva la Vida or Death and All His Friends, which also included exclusive acoustic versions for "Lost!" and "Lovers in Japan".
 On 25 May 2008, Coldplay released it for individual purchase globally.
 However, since the track was already being given away as a free download to those who had pre-ordered the album, it remained ineligible for the UK Singles Chart until 12 June 2008.
 Parlophone originally requested the band to not release "Viva la Vida", arguing it "did not sound like Coldplay", but drummer Will Champion insisted on the release.

 It became the best-selling song of 2008 on iTunes and was used as part of Apple's iPod + iTunes advertisement campaign.
 Coldplay first performed "Viva la Vida" live at the MTV Movie Awards.
-It has since gone on to make many media appearances, including being featured throughout the episode "A Person of Interest" from the paranormal drama Medium, as a song played on the radio in the episode "We're Not in Kansas Anymore" from the teen drama 90210, and on the international soundtrack to the Brazilian soap opera A Favorita which helped push the track up the charts in Brazil, where the telenovela had been shown.

-In 2009, Solange Knowles covered "Viva la Vida".
-Lady Gaga also covered it for BBC Radio 1.
-Live versions have appeared on the 2009 live album LeftRightLeftRightLeft, the 2012 album Live 2012, and the 2018 album Live in Buenos Aires.
-It was also used in "Million Dollar Maybe", an episode of The Simpsons.
-The song was covered in the seventh series of The X Factor by the boyband One Direction in 2010.
-In 2024, the season 2 finale of Pachinko ends with a cover by Rosé of the Korean pop group Blackpink.